openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

    - ST_DEVADDR:
       - The slave enters this state after detecting the START sequence and when I2C is enabled through the I2C enable CSR.
       - The slave receives the device address and transfer type (read/write).
+      - 8 bits are sent by the master over the SDA line(i2c_sda_i), in which the first 7 represents the I2C slave device address and the 8th bit represents transfer type(1: Read, 0: Write).
-      - The transfer stops if the received device address does not match the configured address in the I2C device address CSR.
+      - If the received device address does not match the configured address in the I2C device address CSR, the slave stops processing and the transaction is ignored.

    - ST_DEVADDRACK:
-      - The slave enters this state after receiving the I2C device address and sends an acknowledgment.
+      - The slave enters this state after receiving the successfully validating the I2C device address and sends an acknowledgment.
       - i2c_sda_o is driven low to indicate a successful acknowledgement.
       - The acknowledgment is released by driving i2c_sda_o high before a new transfer.
       - A read operation sets the I2C state to ST_REGRDATA.
       - A write operation sets the I2C state to ST_REGADDR.

    - ST_REGADDR:
-      - If the master wants to write, the slave comes to this state.
+      - The slave comes to this state when the master writes the CSR address.
+      - The I2C master sends the address of the target CSR located inside the I2C slave device over the SDA line(i2c_sda_i).
-      - The slave receives the CSR address inside the device where the master wants to write.
+      - The slave receives this address to determine which register the master intends to write to.

    - ST_REGADDRACK:
       - After successfully receiving the CSR address, the slave enters this state and sends an acknowledgment.